Heraldry Reference Material

 I have searched the Internet Archive for useful, out of copyright resources that refer specifically to British Heraldry.
 I intend to use this model to provide similar annotated and organised links to other types of resource.

 Although PDF files are useful, they are not always particularly accessible; there may be OCR errors (if the images have been converted at all), searching is difficult; text in columns can be hard to select and so on.
-As an example of what can be achieved with native HTML formatted documents I present Parker's Dictionary of Heraldry.
-Again, I hope to use this a model for additional documents to be added in the future.
+As an example of what can be achieved with native HTML formatted documents I present Parker's Dictionary of Heraldry..
+For an alternative definition, I have also provided a second dictionary, Elvin's Dictionary of Heraldry. which has many more entries, but each is less detailed.

 I also have available another work, The Book of Public Arms.
 This is the result of a learning exercise to understand the process of converting scanned PDF documents into more easily accessible web resources.
 There is also a brief discussion of the process to convert this work from the scanned sources to web page format available.